saitamasahil/Pixel-Launcher-Extended/README.md

 - Currently it supports making of **offline installer**.
 Making of **online installer** will be added later.

 ### For Ubuntu, Debian, and other Linux distributions
-- Required **zip** package install command is in the script itself.
-Still, If you face any error then install **zip** manually.
-On Ubuntu or Debian you can use the following command to install it.
+- The required zip package install command is in the script itself.
+However, if you encounter any errors, you can install **zip** manually.
+On Ubuntu or Debian, use the following command to do so."
 ```sh
 sudo apt install zip
 ```